Axway/mft-convert/content/en/docs/TransferCFT/c_intro_userinterfaces/web_copilot_ui/flow_def_intro/CFTAPPL.md

 Command identifier (eight characters).

-If a specific CFTAPPL command is used, the identifier corresponds to the value of the CFTSEND/CFTRECV ID parameters, or to the SEND/RECV IDF (IDM) parameters.
+- If you use a specific CFTAPPL command, the identifier corresponds to the value of the CFTSEND/CFTRECV ID parameters, or to the SEND/RECV IDF (IDM) parameters.

-If the default CFTAPPL command is used, the identifier is set to the default value defined in the general parameters (DEFAULT parameter of the CFTPARM command).
+- If you use the default CFTAPPL command, the identifier is set to the default value defined in the general parameters (DEFAULT parameter of the CFTPARM command).

-If a generic CFTAPPL command is used, identifiers with the same prefixes are grouped together in a single command.
-The length of the identifier is defined in the general parameters (LENAPPL parameter of the CFTPARM command).
+- If you use a generic CFTAPPL command, identifiers with the same prefixes are grouped together in a single command.
+The maximum length of the CFTAPPL identifier is defined in the general parameters (LENAPPL parameter of the CFTPARM command).

-The ? and/or \* wildcard characters may be used to represent any single character and any substring respectively.
+You can use the ? to represent any single character and/or use the \* wildcard character to represent any sub-string.

+> **Note**
+>
+> If LENAPPL = 4 and CFTAPPL ID=A?B?C ,userid=USER1, then send part=&lt;part>,IDF=A1B2 does not change transfer owner to USER1.
+However,

+if `LENAPPL = 4` and `CFTAPPL ID=A?B*,userid=USER1`, then `send  part=<part>,IDF=A1B2C ` changes the transfer owner to USER1.

 ****MODE     = {REPLACE
-| CREATE | DELETE}****
+&#124; CREATE &#124; DELETE}****

 Operation to be executed.